neat/adaptive/core

 PROGRESS_RATIO_MAX

-Maximum progress ratio for scheduling.
+Maximum progress ratio clamp for linear and annealing complexity schedule calculations.

 RNG_CENTER_OFFSET